 The Trust secured a number of grants and donations which enabled it to produce detailed development plans for Mavisbank in 2005 and 2012, as well as undertake consultations on the proposals with the local community, project partners and potential funders.
 However, progress has often been frustrated by a number of major problems that have proved difficult to resolve.
 These have included the unknown ownership of the house, access to the site, partner engagement and a severe reduction in potential partner, and other, project funding sources in recent years.
+In 2008 the Trust secured a place for Mavisbank on the World Monuments Fund's 100 most endangered cultural heritage sites in the world.

-However, following agreement between the Mavisbank Trust, Historic Scotland, Midlothian Council and the Edinburgh & Lothians Greenspace Trust (ELGT) to take the restoration project forward, a 'Vision for the Future of Mavisbank House and Policies' was launched in May 2012 by the Scottish Minister for Culture and a concordat signed by the chief executives/chairman of the four partners outlining the shared vision, process and programme for the restoration project.
+Following agreement between the Mavisbank Trust, Historic Scotland, Midlothian Council and the Edinburgh & Lothians Greenspace Trust (ELGT) to take the restoration project forward, a 'Vision for the Future of Mavisbank House and Policies' was launched in May 2012 by the Scottish Minister for Culture and a concordat signed by the chief executives/chairman of the four partners outlining the shared vision, process and programme for the restoration project.